slimtoolkit/examples/dotnet_aspnetcore_ubuntu/README.md

 make slim-build-from-dockerfile  # build the "slim" version of the image using the "fat" Dockerfile

+make debug-sidecar               # run a debug sidecar container with an interactive shell

 make test-e2e                    # run the acceptance test suite make clean                       # remove all artifacts created by this example
 ```